 - Cool weather, especially when windy or the humidity is low.

 - Air conditioning, central heating or sitting close to a fire or fan heater.

 - Excessive bathing, showering or swimming, especially in strongly chlorinated hot or cold water.

 - Frictional irritation and chapping.

-An important aspect of treatment is to identify and tackle any contributing factors (see the list of causes above).
+An important aspect of treatment is to identify and tackle any contributing factors to dry skin (see the list of causes above).
+In addition:

 - Reduce how often you bath or shower, and use lukewarm water.
 Showers may be better than baths.

 - Replace standard soap with a substitute such as a synthetic detergent cleanser, water-miscible emollient, bath oil, anti-pruritic tar oil, etc.